dlion/domenicoluciani/_posts/2016-02-09-smagenbot.md

 ---

-I use Telegram, what's app alternative messaging application, it contains more features than what's app and many benefits, one of these is the possibility to create bots and to try it I decided to created one just for fun.
+I use Telegram, whatsapp alternative messaging application, it contains more features than whatsapp and many benefits, one of these is the possibility to create bots and to try it I decided to make one just for fun.

 ## Initial Configuration
 For API docs you can see [here](https://core.telegram.org/bots/api), everything is very clear and simple, first of all you have to contact the Father's bot to receive a security token to use and register your bot.

 ## SmagenBot
-It's a simple plugins based bot wrote in node.js, you can insert new plugins when the bot is alive without restart it and to use it is enough type `/pluginname` this feature allows the bot to ever stay up, to insert new functionalities put a simple script into a `plugins` directory and after that put the name of the plugins in the `list.json` file.
+It's a simple plugins based on bot written in node.js, you can insert new plugins when the bot is alive without restart it and to use it, it is enough to type `/pluginname` this feature allows the bot to stay up always, to insert new functionalities put a simple script into a `plugins` directory and after that put the name of the plugins in the `list.json` file.

 ## Plugin's template
 To create a simple plugin you can see many examples in the `plugins` directory, for example to retrieve os information: